BrianJDrake/BrianJDrake/README.md

 and all software should meet,
 the general standards below.

-Somn commonly accepted software does not meet these standards;
+Some commonly accepted software does not meet these standards;
 in some cases,
 examples are given below.